firespring/springboard-api-examples/README.md

 Once the project is copied on a local environment, right click on the index.html and open with your favorite browser

-Go into your springboard account, and go to the Account Management.
+Go into your springboard account, and go to the Account Management tab.

 1. Click `API Keys`